Shall I Go On?

 19 ENTFÜHRUNG

-Alexandra Deshorties (an actual card-carrying witch) screams her way through the allegro fo "Ach, ich liebte" from Die Entf¸hrung as dem Serail.
+Alexandra Deshorties (an actual card-carrying witch) screams her way through the allegro from "Ach, ich liebte" from Die Entf¸hrung as dem Serail.
 This is the singing that the opera house would not allow to be booed at.

 20 FAUST